BenOnSocial/yelpfusion3/README.rst

 your API key to the `yelpfusion3` client.

 .. code-block:: python
-   :caption: Get details for a business using its unique Yelp business ID

    >>> from yelpfusion3.client import Client
    >>> from yelpfusion3.business.endpoint import BusinessDetailsEndpoint